a-vaan/startup/README.md

 For this deliverable I built out the structure of my application using HTML.

 - **HTML Pages:** Three HTML pages that represent the ability to login, read and create shows, and read and create descriptions/comments
+- **Links:** The login, create, and comment pages all link to each other through the header.
+Also added link to the startup GitHub page on the footer.
+- **Text:** Text is used in the place of many services that will be added in later.
+Examples include the quote on the login page that will be replaced with a call to an API, as well as all the comment, description, and movie data that comes from the database.
+- **Images:** Two images were added to the login page.
+- **DB/Login:** Input box and submit button for login.
+The username is displayed once the user is signed in, represented by the user name in the create page.
+Input box and submission buttons also for creating a new show/movie, a new description, a new comment, and a new rating, all of which will be put in the database.
+The list of movies and comments represent data pulled from the database.
+- **WebSocket:** The fully populated lists of both comments and movies/shows represents the data that will be updated in real time whenever a new one is created.